cobianzo/nutrition-wp/README.md

    Cliente
    Alimento

+   Dieta-category (stitichezza/generica/..)

    Insert setup to ass new styles with css to the editor pages.

 3. Create -
-   Sync creation/deletion of 'Cliente' with a 'cliente' role editor.
+   - Sync creation/deletion of 'Cliente' with a 'cliente' role editor.
-   Create pattern for logorrea, etc in html templates.
+   - Create pattern for logorrea, etc in html templates.
+     - Create a field in Dieta Category to a pattern for the default new dieta.
-   Create a fully custom control panel inside Client.
+   - Create a fully custom control panel inside Client. (client Dashboard)
-   Create a custom block for alimenti inside of a dieta.
+   - Create a custom block for alimenti inside of a dieta.

 Development of all the frontend: use of the right parent theme, definition of styles using theme.json, create the right templates for the right pages on frontend. (restrict access only to logged in users?)